 More Quotes About Travel

-And since I’m running out of categories here, but there are plenty of other awesome quotes about travel, here’s the rest of the collection:
+And since I’m running out of categories already, but there are plenty of other awesome travel wisdoms, here’s the rest of the collection:

 51. “A good traveler has no fixed plans and is not intent on arriving.”